SimoNonnis/react-filter-sort/README.md

 # react-filter-sort
-Small single page app that filter and sort data
+Small single page app that filters and sorts data